-PUNN is a powerful basis for its application in modeling, and we will try to explain how these models are carried out.
+PUNN is a powerful basis for its application in modelling, and we will try to explain how these models are carried out.
 To start processing data, we avoided saturation problems in the product basis functions by preventing the driving of the weights to infinity and by improving the learning process.
 Each of the input and output variables should be scaled in the rank [0.1, 1.1] and [1, 2] respectively.
-The new scaled variables are named t\, p\, c\ and n\, for the input variables and l\, g\ and y\ for the output variables.
-For example, T and l is calculated as follows:
+The new scaled variables are named t, p, c and n, for the input variables and l, g and y for the output variables.
+For example, T and I is calculated as follows: